|

 A brief and much needed reality check: The Universe (the

-principles of cosmology say it can’t.
+principles —ones applicable to our 3-dimensional Euclidean cosmos— say it can’t.
 In science you simply cannot

 because they have been proven valid, but rather because they are